 - The Powerpuff Girls:

-- In the episode, "Buttercrush", Grubber of the Gang Green Gang calls up Blossom and Bubbles to get them to think Buttercup is stuck (doing a poor impression of her) in order to lure them into a trap.
+- In "Buttercrush", Grubber of the Gang Green Gang calls up Blossom and Bubbles to get them to think Buttercup is stuck (doing a poor impression of her) in order to lure them into a trap.

-- In the episode, "Something's a Ms.", Bubbles gets stuck when Sedusa plasters her onto a window with her hair gel.
+- In "Something's a Ms.", Bubbles gets stuck when Sedusa plasters her onto a window with her hair gel.

-- The episode, "Paste Makes Waste" is prone to this trope after Elmer Sglue transforms into the Paste Monster.
+- "Paste Makes Waste" is prone to this trope after Elmer Sglue transforms into the Paste Monster.

-- There's one episode of The Simpsons, where the family goes on a nature hike through a cave.
+- In another episode, the Simpson family goes on a nature hike through a cave.
 They all fall through a hole and slide down to an undiscovered part o f the cave.
 Homer gets stuck.
 While Marge takes Bart and Maggie to see if they can find help, Lisa decides to stay with Homer and tell him some stories.

 - In an episode of The Berenstain Bears, the Bear Scouts sneak into the window of a museum to help Professor Actual Factual find a dinosaur bone.
 Papa gets stuck in the window tagging along for the case and the scouts have to pull him free.

 - In the Muppet Babies episode "Masquerading Muppets", Skeeter gets a wig stuck on her head and Miss Piggy, Kermit, Fozzie and Scooter have to pull it off.